DSCodeBench: A Realistic Benchmark for Data Science Code Generation: Benchmark Statistics

 \section{Benchmark Statistics}

-We provide benchmark statistics in Table~\ref{table: DSCodeBench distribution}.
 DSCodeBench focuses on ten data science libraries, including 131 problems for NumPy, 92 for Pandas, 112 for SciPy, 108 for Scikit-learn, 105 for Matplotlib, 83 for Seaborn, 110 for TensorFlow, 101 for PyTorch, 104 for Keras, and 54 for LightGBM.
-The average number of problem words per task stays between 217.5 and 451.7, demonstrating that tasks are not limited to short or overly simplified descriptions but instead reflect rich problem statements that mirror real-world project specifications.
+As shown in Figure~\ref{fig: DSCodeBench distribution}, the average number of problem words for different libraries stays between 443.8 and 514.9, and the average line of solutions stays between 16.7 and 29.5, which demonstrate that tasks are not limited to short or simplified descriptions but instead reflect rich problem statements that mirror real-world project specifications.

-We compared DSCodeBench with other data science code generation datasets.
-Table~\ref{table: DSCodeBench comparison} offers a comprehensive comparison between DSCodeBench and several widely used benchmarks for code generation, including HumanEval~\cite{chen2021evaluating}, MBPP~\cite{austin2021program}, APPS~\cite{hendrycks2021measuring}, DSP~\cite{chandel2022training}, and DS-1000~\cite{lai2023ds}.
-When compared to traditional code generation datasets such as HumanEval, MBPP, and APPS, DSCodeBench demonstrates significantly greater complexity and evaluation rigor.
+We compared DSCodeBench with other code generation benchmarks.
+Table~\ref{table: DSCodeBench comparison} offers a comprehensive comparison between DSCodeBench and several widely used benchmarks for code generation, including HumanEval~\cite{chen2021evaluating}, MBPP~\cite{austin2021program}, APPS~\cite{hendrycks2021measuring}, BigCodeBench~\cite{zhuo2024bigcodebench}, LiveCodeBench~\cite{jain2024livecodebench}, DSP~\cite{chandel2022training}, DA-Code~\cite{huang2024code}, DataSciBench~\cite{zhang2025datascibench}, and DS-1000~\cite{lai2023ds}.
+When compared to general code generation benchmarks such as HumanEval, MBPP, APPS, BigCodeBench, and LiveCodeBench, DSCodeBench demonstrates significantly greater complexity and evaluation rigor, featuring more test cases per task and more intricate problem descriptions.
 HumanEval and MBPP, while foundational, are limited by their concise problem descriptions (averaging 23.0 and 15.7 words, respectively) and short canonical solutions (6.3 and 6.7 lines on average), reflecting small, well-scoped programming tasks.
-Even APPS, which features more challenging problems, offers a considerably lower evaluation depth with only 13.2 test cases per problem.
-In contrast, DSCodeBench is richly detailed in problem description, averaging 270.9 words, and requires more extensive solutions (22.5 lines on average), while each task is evaluated with 200 test cases by default.
+Even BigCodeBench and LiveCodeBench, which feature more challenging problems, offer a considerably lower evaluation depth with only 5.6 and 17.0 test cases per problem.
+In contrast, DSCodeBench is detailed in problem description, averaging 474.0 words, and requires more extensive solutions (22.5 lines on average), while each task is evaluated with 200 test cases by default.